Ellipsoid fitting with the Cayley transform: Introduction

 \section{Introduction}

-The problem of fitting ellipsoids to data has applications to statistics, data visualization, feature extraction, pattern recognition, computer vision, medical imaging, and robotics \cite{kesaniemi2018, lin2016}.
+The problem of fitting ellipsoids to data has applications to statistics, data visualization, feature extraction, pattern recognition, computer vision, medical imaging, and robotics \cite{kesaniemi2018, han2019, lin2016, li2004}.
 Existing fitting methods either do not apply in more than 3 dimensions, cannot fit arbitrary ellipsoids, are not \textit{ellipsoid specific} (meaning they may return solutions that are not ellipsoids), are not invariant under translations and rotations of data, and/or do not perform well when data are noisy or not uniformly distributed over the surface of an ellipsoid.
-In this paper we introduce an ellipsoid fitting method, \textit{Cayley transform ellipsoid fitting} (CTEF), that does all of the above and show via extensive experiments that it often outperforms existing algorithms.
-In particular, CTEF outperforms other methods when data are noisy or concentrate near a proper subset of an ellipsoid rather than uniformly over it, as is common in practice.
-One disadvantage of our method is that it is slower than the fastest existing method, but this is likely prohibitive only in real-time applications such as adaptive calibration of 3D sensors \cite{pylvanainen2008}.
-On both real and simulated data CTEF routinely converges in under $5$ seconds running Python on a standard 2019 MacBook Air.
+In this paper we introduce \textit{Cayley transform ellipsoid fitting} (CTEF), an ellipsoid fitting method that does all of the above and show via extensive experiments that it often performs better than existing algorithms.
+In particular, CTEF outperforms other methods when data are noisy or concentrate near a relatively small subset of an ellipsoid rather than uniformly over it, as is common in practice.
+One disadvantage of CTEF is it is slower than the fastest existing method, but this is likely prohibitive only in real-time applications such as adaptive calibration of 3D sensors \cite{pylvanainen2008}.
+On both real and simulated data CTEF routinely converges in under $1$ second running Python on a standard 2019 MacBook Air (\Cref{sec:runtime}).